kishan2k2/GovSevak/readme.md

 ## Feedback

 We welcome your feedback to improve our project.
-If you encounter any issues, have suggestions, or want to collaborate, please reach out to us via [email] or [GitHub].
+If you encounter any issues, have suggestions, or want to collaborate, please reach out to us via [payadikishan@gmail.com] or [[GitHub](https://github.com/kishan2k2/NLP-Project)].

 Thank you for joining us on this journey to empower citizens with information about government welfare schemes!